RevolutionTech/hummingbird/README.md

 ### Prerequisites

 To use Hummingbird, you may need to [enable monitor mode](http://wiki.wireshark.org/CaptureSetup/WLAN#Turning_on_monitor_mode) (sometimes called promiscuous mode) on the network interface being used by the server.
 This is so Hummingbird can read packets from other devices in order to detect when a new device is nearby.
+You will also need to install [tshark](https://www.wireshark.org/docs/man-pages/tshark.html), which you can install on debian with:

+    sudo apt-get install tshark
+    sudo setcap 'CAP_NET_RAW+eip CAP_NET_ADMIN+eip' /usr/bin/dumpcap

+The latter command gives your user permission to read data directly from the network.
 Additionally, Hummingbird requires [MySQL](http://www.mysql.com/), which you can install on debian with:

     sudo apt-get -y install mysql-server mysql-client libmysqlclient-dev